Skip to main content

 • emotional

-• “I was crying when I got the happy ending with Vano and Kardan.
-Very emotional ending, very cool gameplay, 11/10.”
+• “I was crying when I got the happy ending with Vano and Kardan, a very emotional ending with very cool gameplay.
+11/10.”

 • “Rather boring story.”

-• “For all the good gameplay elements it has, like the shooting mechanics, bullet ballistics, and good AI, the game loses some points on its buggy and unoptimized engine.
-Make hard saves every few missions because you might lose hours of progress.
-The boring storyline and a general lack of endgame content make you not want to play the game after finishing the main quests.”
+• “For all the good gameplay elements it has like the shooting mechanics, bullet ballistics, and good AI, the game loses some points on its buggy and unoptimized engine (make hard saves every few missions because you might lose hours of progress), a boring story line, and a general lack of endgame content that makes you want to play the game after finishing the main quests.”

 • monetization

-• “10-15 bucks for the average 2-hour piece of crap movie or 60 for games that spent twice as much on advertisement than programming, counting 'grind' as lies of 100 playthroughs that leave you feeling worked more than entertained.”
+• “10-15 bucks for an average 2-hour piece of crap movie or 60 for games that spent twice as much on advertisement than programming and count 'grind' as lies of 100 playthroughs that leave you feeling worked more than entertained.”

 • character development